 “The restaurants shut their doors overnight, basically, and we had to act quickly,” says Clamms CEO Stephanie Kaparos.
 “We thought, ‘You know what?
 Let’s get our produce to consumers directly.
 Let’s give them restaurant-quality seafood – the best quality they could get, really – to cook at home.”

-Some of its big-name clients include fine diners Attica and Brae; old-school institutions France Soir, Stokehouse and Cafe Di Stasio; and Andrew McConnell’s eateries, including Supernormal, Cutler & Co and Cumulus Inc.
+Some of its big-name clients include fine diners Attica and Brae; old-school institutions France Soir, Stokehouse and Cafe Di Stasio; and Andrew McConnell eateries, including Supernormal, Cutler & Co and Cumulus Inc.

 “We work with small-batch fisheries.
 We had fish today that was caught yesterday, freighted here to Melbourne, and sent straight to people’s houses, so it’s not even a day old.
 And on the days we get Port Phillip Bay fish, consumers can have that delivered the same day it’s caught,” Kaparos says.

-Local catch you can order online include calamari, King George whiting, John Dory, red mullet, tommy rough and flathead.
-All Clamms products are pre-portioned and vacuum packed to extend shelf life.
-You can also buy products from other companies, such as frozen vegetables, dim sims, beer-battered chips and more.
+You can order local catch online, including calamari, King George whiting, John Dory, red mullet, tommy rough and flathead.
+All Clamms products are pre-portioned and vacuum-packed to extend shelf life.
+You can also buy goods from other companies, such as frozen vegetables, dim sims, beer-battered chips and more.

 “We’re still selling to restaurants that are remaining open, but we’re also making these products available direct to consumers,” Kaparos says.
-“It’s quality they can only [otherwise] get in their Cutler & Cos or Cumuluses.”
+“It’s quality they can [otherwise] only get at their Cutler & Cos or Cumuluses.”

-Clamms delivers to metropolitan Melbourne for a $22 fee (or free for orders over $200).
-Order by 11.59pm for next day delivery in Melbourne, Mornington Peninsula and Bellarine Peninsula.
+Clamms delivers to metropolitan Melbourne for a $16.50 fee (it’s free for orders over $150).
+Order by 9am for same-day delivery, or by 11.59pm for delivery the next day to Melbourne, Mornington Peninsula and Bellarine Peninsula.
 Clamms also delivers to the Yarra Valley and Gippsland on select days.

-Another premium supplier that’s now doing home delivery is Ocean Made, which supplies Attica too, as well as Shane Delia’s Maha, refined Collingwood eatery Ides and popular pizza chain 400 Gradi, among others.
+Another premium supplier that’s now doing home delivery is Ocean Made, which also supplies Attica, as well as Shane Delia’s Maha, refined Collingwood eatery Ides and popular pizza chain 400 Gradi, among others.

-The team at Ocean Made buys direct from local farms or sources wild-caught fish at the markets each morning, and it’s been operating a shop next to its factory in the backstreets of Collingwood for years, but online ordering and delivery are new additions.
+The team at Ocean Made buys direct from local farms and sources wild-caught fish at the markets each morning.
+It’s been operating a shop next to its factory in the backstreets of Collingwood for years, but online ordering and delivery are new additions.

 “Our retail shop is doing better than it did last year, but being in the backstreets of Collingwood, we’re a destination – you have to come here specifically for us.
 There’s no way for you to just happen across our store,” co-founder and director George Lucas says.

-Lucas and co-founder John Christopoulos opened their retail shop after chefs began requesting they supply fish to cook at home as well.
-“Anything that a restaurant gets, people can get at home, too,” Lucas says.
+Lucas and John Christopoulos opened their retail shop after chefs they supplied began requesting fish to cook at home as well.
+“Anything that a restaurant gets, people can get at home too,” Lucas says.